Code-Institute-Submissions/lulu-loves/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors.
+- The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors.
-I used lighthouse in chrome developer tools to test perfromance and accessability.
+- I used lighthouse in chrome developer tools to test perfromance and accessability.
 Screen shots of testing can be found in the testing folder within documentation

-I ran out of time to fully document this process
+Sadly I ran out of time to properly document my tests in this readme

 ## Deployment